-Suspicious for follicular neoplasm is a term pathologists use to describe a tumour in the thyroid gland.
-This diagnosis is usually made after a procedure called a fine-needle aspiration (FNA).
+Suspicious for follicular neoplasm is a term pathologists use to describe an abnormal growth in the thyroid gland.
+This diagnosis is usually made after a procedure called a fine needle aspiration biopsy (FNAB).
 Suspicious for follicular neoplasm is a preliminary diagnosis that includes both non-cancerous and cancerous conditions.

 These conditions include:

-In order to determine which of these conditions you have, the entire tumour needs to be removed and examined under a microscope.
-In particular, the pathologist needs to be able to determine if the tumour is surrounded by a capsule and if the cells inside the tumour have crossed the capsule into the surrounding thyroid gland.
+In order to determine which of these conditions you have, all the abnormal tissue needs to be removed and examined under a microscope.
+In particular, the pathologist needs to be able to determine if the abnormal growth is surrounded by a capsule and if the cells inside the growth have crossed the capsule into the surrounding thyroid gland.
 This examination can only be performed after the entire tumour is removed.
 Look for the final diagnosis in your pathology report after the tumour is removed.

-The diagnosis of suspicious for follicular neoplasm is usually made after a small amount of tissue is removed in a procedure called a fine-needle aspiration or FNA.
-However, this diagnosis is sometimes made after the entire tumour has been removed along with the surrounding thyroid lobe.
+The diagnosis “suspicious for follicular neoplasm” is usually made after a small amount of tissue is removed from the thyroid gland in a procedure called a fine needle aspiration biopsy (FNAB).
+Rarely, this diagnosis is made after the entire growth has been removed along with the surrounding thyroid lobe.